DanielleByrne/gt-note-taker-hw/README.md

 ## Credits

 This was a project I completed as a homework assignment in my Georgia Tech Coding Bootcamp.
-I used the express and Node.JS
+I used express and Node.JS, along with starter code that was provided for me

 * [Node.JS](https://nodejs.org/en/)
 * [Express](https://expressjs.com/)